jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 }
 ```

-The data is scraped from the Yearly Calendar webpage as there is encoded JSON stored in data attributes on various widgets on this page, the address value can be different from the original query because it is the returned data from the address autocomplete results.
+The data is scraped from the Yearly Calendar webpage as there is encoded JSON stored in data attributes on various widgets on this page, the address value may be different from the original query because it is the returned data from the address autocomplete results.

 The collection data is helpfully present in the DOM and extracted under the `collections` key.

-The benefit of this endpoint is that it is always dynamic, in the event Gedling change any schedules any updates will be immediately reflected, unlike the static JSON endpoints, which are based off the iCal data and converted to JSON, which requires the iCal source files to be changed.
+The benefit of this endpoint is that it is always dynamic, in the event Gedling change any schedules any updates will be immediately reflected, unlike the static JSON endpoints, which are based off the iCal data and converted to JSON, which requires the iCal source files to be changed and is also static.

 ## Street Search (legacy)

 `/street-search`

-* Parameters: `streetName` - Full/partial street name value
+* Query Parameter: `streetName` - Full/partial street name value

 Until November 2025, Gedling Borough Council never provided anything but PDF documents for bin calendars which is why this project was initially started.
 To make it easier to map a schedule to a street search, this endpoint uses the [Gedling Borough Council refuse collection days search](https://apps.gedling.gov.uk/refuse/search.aspx) to make queries and provide mapping between the data.
 Given the new bin collection data process, I believe that this system is likely to be removed in the future.
+The system still returns PDF calendar URLs but they are all invalid and return 404 responses.

 This worker will make search queries and scrape the results to return the data formatted as JSON.
 The origin data behind the search is not published as open data, which is why DOM/HTML scraping is used.
 The Gedling refuse search site uses ASP.NET and in order to send a valid POST request the __VIEWSTATE and __EVENTVALIDATION values must be scraped and passed in the request to be valid.